 Pump it Up offer open jump hours specifically for preschoolers most weekdays.

 DEFY has a special time for little ones only!
-Kid Jump happens every weekday morning from 11am- 12pm for ages 6 and under only.
+Kid Jump happens every weekday morning from open- 12pm for ages 6 and under only.

 Palmetto Proper in Travelers Rest offers a big play area for smaller kids and has coffee and snacks available.